 Projected water supply needs, based on projections in the 2017 State Water Plan, are included in Appendix B4.
 Negative values (listed in red) indicate a projected water supply need, and additional water will be required to meet the demand.
-The District expects that the water supply needs may be adjusted significantly in the 2016 Region G Plan and the 2017 State Water Plan.

 I. Projected Water Management Strategies to Meet Future Supply Needs